-Sophomore guard Majestic Mapp tore the anterior cruciate ligament in his right knee and underwent surgery during the summer.
+Sophomore guard Majestic Mapp tore the anterior cruci-The Cavaliers, who never trailed in the game, shot 51.4 ate ligament in his right knee and underwent surgery during the summer.
 Mapp injured the knee while playing basketball at St. Raymond's High School, his alma mater, on August 2.
-He is expected to be out of action four to six months.

 Mapp was second on the team in assists last season (2.2 apg) and ranked fourth among all Atlantic Coast Conference freshmen in that category.
-He averaged 5.3 points a game and was named to the ACC Honor Roll for his academic work and athletic participation.
+He averaged 5.3 points a game and was named to the ACC Honor Roll for his academic work